eecs280staff/tutorials/docs/debugging_guide.md

 This guide focuses on effective strategies for point 2 above, in particular through the use of a **debugger**, which allows you to pause your program's execution at key points and inspect the state of objects in memory.

-Throughout this guide, we describe several effective TODO disclaimer that some code is blurred, functions shown are not necessarily implemented well

-TODO specific examples from projects are used, but you don't need to be familiar with the project to understand the example
+Throughout this guide, we describe several key strategies for using a debugger, illuminated by real examples drawn from course projects in EECS 280.
+In some of the cases, we've blurred out parts of screenshots where we ran the debugger on our instructor solution.

 ## Inspect Program State